h31/Reflection/README.md

 Use a `--help` flag to show settings.
 Default qBittorrent address is `http://localhost:8080/`.

-Reflection works best with this qBittorrent settings (can be changed in ~/.config/qBittorrent/qBittorrent.conf):
+Reflection works best with these qBittorrent settings (can be changed in ~/.config/qBittorrent/qBittorrent.conf):
-* `WebUI\LocalHostAuth=false` - otherwise authentication error will happen
 * `Downloads\StartInPause=true` - highly recommended for a stable work